simlist/pyluach/README.rst

 * Finding the weekday of a given date
 * Finding the weekly Parsha reading of a given date
 * Getting the holiday occuring on a given date
-* Generating and rendering Hebrew calendars in html and text
+* Generating html and text Hebrew calendars

 Installation
 -------------